couchbase/kv_engine/auditd/README.md

 * uuid - identifies which auditd configuration is being used.
 The value is provided by ns_server
 * disabled_userids - a list of userids.
 Each entry corresponds to a userid that we want to be filtered out.
 Note: The list can be empty.
 * filtering_enabled - boolean stating whether filtering is enabled.
 This configuration overrides all other filtering options. i.e. if set to false, then regardless of other filter settings, no filtering will be performed.
+* events_states - map of eventids to states (either enabled or disabled).
+This configuration is used to override the "enabled" attribute of an event defined in its module definition.
+The map is optional and if omiited the configuration will still be parsed correctly.

 An example verison 1 configuration is presented below.